Movie: The Man from UNCLE

 Genre: Action, Adventure, Comedy, History

 Armie Hammer (Ilya Kuryakin): Well, to be true I never heard of this guy before this movie.
-But, after seeing his performance in this movie I have become a huge fan of him.
-More because of his look and “Russian English Accent” than his performance in The Man from U.N.C.L.E.
-He is portrayed as a tough Russian KGB agent who only knows one way of doing things and that is “through the use of power”.
+But after seeing his performance in this movie, I have become a huge fan of him.
+More because of his look and “Russian English Accent” than his performance.
+He is portrayed as a tough Russian KGB agent who only knows one way of doing things and that is “through the use of sheer muscle power”.
 His romance with Miss Vikander (Gabi) and his never-ending tussle with Henry Cavill (Napoleon Solo) is a treat to watch.
-For me he took it away from our Superman Mr. Cavill.
+For me, Armie took it away from our Superman.

-Alicia Vikander (Gaby Teller): I saw her first in “Seventh Son” and felt that she is a talented actress who has a lot to offer to us and after seeing her performance in this movie I am quite satisfied with her progress.
+Alicia Vikander (Gaby Teller): I saw her for the first time in “Seventh Son” and felt that she is a talented actress, who has a lot to offer to us.
+After seeing her performance in this movie, I am quite satisfied with her progress.
 Alicia looks very genuine in her approach towards the role of Gaby.
-Her character is very written and she has done full justice to it.
+Her character is very well-written and she has done full justice to it.

-I gave 9 out of 10 to The Man from U.N.C.L.E.
-Mainly because of the fact that compared to the films that are running nowadays in theaters it is very refreshing and makes you happy.
-And overall it is a good to watch movie with its 1960s Cold War era theme and some awesome acting by the actors.
-On the top of everything the “Music” of “The Man from U.N.C.L.E” is very pleasing to ears and takes you to the late 1960s.
+I give 9 out of 10 to this film as it is very refreshing and makes you happy.
+Overall, it is a good to watch movie with its 1960s Cold War era theme and some awesome acting by the actors.
+On the top of everything, the “Music/Background Score” of the film is very pleasing to ears and takes you to the late 1960s.

-If you are looking to see some “spy” based comic movie then go for The Man from U.N.C.L.E.
-It is a very well-balanced package with occasional pieces of “laughter” and “thrilling action”.
-Above all, whosoever loves the US-Russian rivalry of Cold War Era will surely love this movie like I did.
+If you are looking to see some spy theme-based comic movie then go for The Man from UNCLE.
+It is a very well-balanced package with occasional pieces of laughter and some thrilling action.
+Above all, whosoever loves the US-Russian rivalry of the Cold War Era, will surely love this movie.